 All ballast must be secured to the satisfaction of the chief scrutineer.

 Ballast can only be fitted to a kart when the kart is stationary.

 The use of diver’s belts, or ballast within or attached to the drivers suit or anywhere on a drivers body is not only dangerous but is strictly prohibited.

 Endurance racing requires multiple drivers with different body weights to race in the same kart.
 At all times teams must be above the 175kg kart and driver weight limit.

 The first thing to do is bolt as much ballast as possible to the seat and chassis.
 Do this by adding enough weight to the kart to ensure your heaviest driver meets the minimum weight requirements.
 Remember also, a full tank of petrol weighs about 6.5KGS, so work this into your strategy.

 There are two legal ways of quickly altering weight during an endurance race;

-Weight canisters must be firmly attached to the chassis at four points.
-They can be made of a combination of metal and heavy plastics.
+Weight canisters must be firmly attached to the chassis at three points.
+Weight canisters can be made of a combination of metal and heavy plastics.
 The weight canister must have a lid or device that ensures the lead ballast cannot rattle lose during competition.

 The advantage of the canister system is teams can make up specific weights to add for each driver.
 Teams can also add specific weights based on the fuel load at the time.

-Seat inserts must be retained by two mechanical fixings.
+Depending on the weight of the insert, seat inserts must be retained by two or three mechanical fixings.
 These fixings should ideally attach to the chassis, however attachment through the outer fiberglass seat is also acceptable.